-Shell LiveWIRE supports Technology Start-Ups and Community Enterprises to be able to promote local economic development.
-Launched in Scotland 40 years ago, Shell LiveWIRE is the global flagship enterprise development program of Shell that was brought to the Philippines in 2020.
+Shell LiveWIRE supports Technology Start-Ups and Community Enterprises to promote local economic development.
+Launched in Scotland 40 years ago, Shell LiveWIRE is the global flagship enterprise development programme of Shell that was brought to the Philippines in 2020.
 Today, it aims to empower businesses that are on the cutting edge of innovation, focusing on energy solutions, value chain integration and economic diversification.